rgarlik/document-exercise/README.md

 # Document Exercise

-A ASP.NET Core webapp with a `/documents` endpoint that allows storing documents of the following structure:
+A ASP.NET Core webapp with a `/documents` endpoint that allows storing documents of the following structure.
+Note: the `data` field is completely arbitrary and can contain any sort of data):
 ```json
 {
     "id": "some-unique-identifier1",